On Vassiliev Invariants of Virtual Knots: Vassiliev Invariants

 \subsection{Weight Systems}

-A proper treatment of Vassiliev invariants requires us to set up some basic algebraic background.
+In this section we set up some basic algebraic formalism for Vassiliev invariants mimicking that for the classical case.
 For this purpose, this subsection follows the notation of \cite{jackson2019introduction}.
 We begin with the following observation:

 \begin{lemma} Let $\theta\in\mathcal{V}_m$ and $K,K'\in\mathcal{K}^\bullet_m$.
 Assume that $\phi_m(K)=\phi_m(K')$.
 Then $\theta(K)=\theta(K')$. \end{lemma} \begin{proof} By construction of the definition of rotational virtual chord diagrams it follows that if $\phi_m(K)=\phi_m(K')$ then $K$ and $K'$ are related by crossing changes and equivalences of rotational virtual knots.
 Therefore as $K$ and $K'$ are singular of degree $m$ and differ only by elements of $\mathcal{K}_{m+1}$ we must have $\theta(K)=\theta(K')$. \end{proof}